vanilla-extracts/sharedagenda/README.md

 ````

 ### Pre-compiled binaries
-These binaries are built using the podman container which is a `debian 12` container linking with `libssl-1.0` it should work fine if you are on Debian, Ubuntu etc. but if you're on Fedora you want to build it yourself.
+These binaries are built using the podman container which is a `Debian Bookworm (12)` container.
+It should work fine with all linux version with a Glibc at least at `2.36`
 - `server` is in `02-configuration/files/server`
 - `cli` is in `assets/cli`